 He currently serves as a member of the Executive Committee of the Nevada County Cannabis Alliance.
 He also holds seats on the Board of Directors for the California Growers Association, Board of Directors for the Nevada County Arts Council, Board of Directors for the Briarpatch Food Coop, the Advisory Board of the Yuba Village Building Convergence and sits on the Steering Committee for the Nevada Food Policy Council.

-Philip Oyung – Descendent of first Chinese family in Nevada County
+Philip Oyung is a descendant of the first Chinese family in Nevada County.